 Block Party Challenge

 Calling all Excelsior Springs residents!
-The residents of Excelsior Springs are challenged to hold 50 neighbor gatherings between Easter and Halloween.
+The residents of Excelsior Springs are challenged to hold a block party in every neighborhood or subdivision between May 1 and Halloween.

 To promote social connection, the City of Excelsior Springs is encouraging our residents to get to know each other through neighborhood gatherings.
 These can be small and informal or a big production.
 The main thing is that you are spending time with your neighbors.